 Staff, parents and fellow pupils may become aware of warning signs that might indicate that a student is experiencing difficulties that may lead to self-harm or suicide.
-Within FSM, the Matrons' Department, the Deputy Head (Pastoral) and Designated Safeguarding

-Lead, work in partnership, when managing self-harm matters.
-Anybody concerned about a student must liaise with the Matrons Department or Deputy Head, who will follow up with sensitivity, discretion and in line with the Safeguarding Policy.
+Within FSM, the School Nurse, the Matrons' Department and Designated Safeguarding Lead, work in partnership, when managing self-harm matters.
+Anybody concerned about a student must liaise with the Matrons Department or DSL, who will follow up with sensitivity, discretion and in line with the Safeguarding Policy.